Updated March 2014

 NAFCU believes the five-point plan outlined below (and described in the February 2013 letter to Congressional leaders) is essential to give the credit union industry the continued ability to serve its member-owners in today's environment.

-The provisions in the Miller bill, as reflected in NAFCU’s five-point plan, would:
+The provisions in H.R.
+2572, as reflected in NAFCU’s five-point plan, would:

 - allow NCUA to grant federal credit unions a waiver to follow a state rule instead of a federal one in certain situations;